Author: Cookie Madness

 - Bake for 28 to 30 minutes, rotating the pans at the midway point.
 When fully baked, the cakes will be golden and springy to the touch and a thin knife inserted into the centers will come out clean.
 Transfer the cakes to a rack and cool for about 5 minutes, then run a knife around the sides of the cakes, unmold them, and peel off the paper liners.
 Invert and cool to room temperature right-side up.

-- Stir the espresso powder and boiling water together in a small cup until blended.
+- To make the extract, stir the espresso powder and boiling water together in a small cup until blended.
 Set aside.

-- Stir the water and sugar together in a small saucepan and bring just to a boil.
+- To make the syrup, stir the water and sugar together in a small saucepan and bring just to a boil.
 Pour the syrup into a small heatproof bowl and stir in 1 tablespoon of the espresso extract and the liqueur or brandy; set aside.

 - Working with the stand mixer with the whisk attachment or with a hand mixer, whip the heavy cream until it holds firm peaks.
 Switch to a rubber spatula and stir about one quarter of the whipped cream into the mascarpone.
 Fold in the rest of the whipped cream with a light touch.